ls1intum/Artemis/docs/dev/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Text Assessment Analytics is an internal analytics service used to gather data regarding the features of the text assessment process.
 Certain assessment events are tracked:

- - Adding a new Feedback on a manually selected block
+1. Adding a new Feedback on a manually selected block
- - Adding a new Feedback on an automatically selected block
+2. Adding a new Feedback on an automatically selected block
- - Deleting a Feedback
+3. Deleting a Feedback
- - Clicking to text assessment submission Conflicts
+4. Clicking to text assessment submission Conflicts
- - Clicking to view origin of submission
+5. Clicking to view origin of submission
- - Hovering over the text assessment impact warning
+6. Hovering over the text assessment impact warning
- - Editing/Discarding an automatically generated feedback
+7. Editing/Discarding an automatically generated feedback
+8. Clicking the Submit button when assessing a text submission
+9. Clicking the Assess Next button when assessing a text submission

 These events are tracked by attaching a POST call to the respective DOM elements in the client side.
 The POST call accesses the **TextAssessmentEventResource** which then adds the events in its respective table.